mistio/mist-ce/docs/source/keys_api.rst

 .. http:post:: /keys

-   Ask mist to generate a new private key.
+   Ask mist to generate a new private key

    **Example request**: